akihikodaki/dts/test_plans/cvl_advanced_rss_pppoe_test_plan.rst

      testpmd> flow list 0

-   check the rule 1 not exists in the list. repeat step 2, get the same result. destroy the rule 0::
+   check the rule 1 not exists in the list. destroy the rule 0::

      testpmd> flow destroy 0 rule 0
      testpmd> flow list 0

-   send a MAC_PPPOE_IPV4_UDP_PAY packet, check the hash values not exists.

 Subcase 4: two rules, scope larger created first, and the smaller one created later
 -----------------------------------------------------------------------------------